-The Layer2 Cloud Connector for SharePoint 2010/2013 and Office 365 has the following features and benefits:
+The Layer2 Cloud Connector has the following features and benefits:

 - Connect and sync your external line-of-business data with native SharePoint lists and libraries in the Office 365 cloud or on-premises, keeping them always up-to-date: You don't need to program a web service for this.
 The connector extends the SharePoint cloud capabilities to existing data sets that will continue to reside within your corporate network or in other clouds (such as for compliance reasons).

 - Enables you to integrate cloud, on-premises and mobile applications in hours: No programming or tools required.
-Predefined connection templates included.
+Predefined sample connection templates included.
 Setup in a few minutes guided by wizards.
 Remote setup support (30 minutes are free).

 - Low risk in project: No installation or customizing for data source and data destination required.
 Just install on any computer in your network, in the cloud, or even your laptop.
 You don't need your IT to approve and install any specific SharePoint app.
 Read or write access rights to lists or libraries are enough.

-- Fully compatible with 3rd-party data providers: Data providers of the application vendors (e.g. Oracle, mySQL), 3rd-party data providers, or additional Layer2 data providers can be used to access your specific data source.
+- Fully compatible with 3rd-party data providers: Data providers of the application vendors (e.g. Oracle, mySQL, IBM), 3rd-party data providers (e.g. from CDATA), or included Layer2 data providers can be used to access 100+ data sources.

-- Bi-directional connections supported: If provided by driver.
-Several options are built in to solve replication conflicts.
+- One-way and two-way connections supported: If provided by driver.
+Several options are built in to solve possible replication conflicts.
+Flexible sync options.

-- 100% compatible with all SharePoint 2010 / 2013 editions and plans: Including on-premises, remotely hosted, sandboxed, (e.g. Microsoft SharePoint Online / Microsoft Office 365 (ALL plans) or OneDrive for Business (1TB/User)).
-Uses CSOM Web Services API model for sync.
+- 100% compatible with all Office 365, OneDrive and SharePoint editions and plans: Including on-premises, remotely hosted, sandboxed, (e.g. Microsoft SharePoint Online / Microsoft Office 365 (ALL plans) or OneDrive for Business (1TB/User)).
+Uses the CSOM Web Services API model for sync.
 Several authentication methods supported, e.g. Windows Live, ADFS federated (corporate or organizational account).
 MFA (multi-factor authentication) via app password supported.